marijnh/Eloquent-JavaScript/04_data.md

 {{index "phi function"}}

-Let's go back to the `phi` function for a moment:
+Let's go back to the `phi` function for a moment.

 ```{test: wrap}
 function phi(table) {